-A document called Theological Underpinning of Methodist EDI Work is provided separately.
+A Theological Reflections on Equality, Diversity and Inclusion document is provided separately.
 All participants should have a copy of this when they attend their first session.
-It does not need to be considered in detail every time, but participants should be introduced to it at least once, and made aware that this is the starting point for all our work on EDI issues in the Methodist Church.
+It does not need to be considered in detail every time, but participants should be introduced to it at least once, and should be made aware that this is the starting point for all our work on EDI issues in the Methodist Church.